-Visual analysis is a relatively new innovation in information management software that allows a person to explore data in an interactive, visual manner.
+Visual analysis is a capability in information management software that allows a person to explore data in an interactive, visual manner.
 At its simplest, it means charting and graphing data, but the novelty is in multi-dimensional charting and interactivity.

 Multi-dimensional charting means being able to depict more than just two dimensions on a graph.
 The standard simple graph charts just two dimension, on the x and y axes.
 In a two-dimensional chart you can identify basic trends, such as time-based one: is a measure like sales, increasing or decreasing, but you can’t see any other dimension that might help explain why.